syndesisio/syndesis/proposals/042-health-checks.md

 | POST | /camelroutes/{id}/start | Attempt to start the route identified by {id} |
 | POST | /camelroutes/{id}/stop | Attempt to stop the route identified by {id} |

+NOTE: the path could be changed like endpoints.camelroutes.path = /camel/routes

-An example of what /camelroutes could return is:
+- Example of /camelroutes

 ```json
 [